 Fort Worth Drug Crime Lawyer | Drug Charge Defense Attorney TX

 If you are facing drug charges in Fort Worth, you should know that you are not alone.
 Drug charges are scary, but with the help of an aggressive, experienced defense attorney for drug charges you could potentially get your case dismissed in certain situations.
 Our office is currently accepting appointments, and all consultations are free.
 Below is a guide to help you understand the different types of drug charges in Texas and what the possible fines and penalties are for a conviction.
 Get in touch with our firm to schedule a free consultation with a defense lawyer.
-If you’re in need of bond in Tarrant County, we offer a 24 hour bail bond service available by phone 24 hours for your convenience.
+If you’re in need of bond in Tarrant County, we offer a bail bond service available by phone 24 hours for your convenience.